Find Affordable College Courses

 Doctor’s Degrees in Other Health/Medical Preparatory Programs

 A doctor's degree in other health/medical preparatory programs is offered at 1 colleges in the United States.
-This degree is more popular with female students, and about 33% of recent graduates were from an underrepresented racial-ethnic group.
+This degree is more popular with female students, and about 41% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 5.9% of other health/medical preparatory programs graduates were international students.

 Education Levels of Other Health/Medical Preparatory Programs Majors

-In 2020-2021, 3 doctor's degrees were awarded to other health/medical preparatory programs majors.
+During the most recent year for which data is available, 17 people earned their doctor's degree in other health/medical preparatory programs.
 This earns it the #91 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in other health/medical preparatory programs at each degree level.